LOCATION

 hotels have 110v outlets for electric razors.
 A converter/adapter

-kit will generally be needed for other appliances made with the U.S.
+kit will generally be needed for other appliances made with the

-standard of 120v. |
+U.S. standard of 120v. |

 DINING

-You will discover a palate-pleasing variety of native dishes,
+You will discover a palate-pleasing variety of native

-of seafood, tropical fruits and fresh vegetables.
-You can eat at fine
+the abundance of seafood, tropical fruits and fresh vegetables.

-restaurants or outdoor cafes, partake of Polynesian feasts and beach
+You can eat at fine restaurants or outdoor cafes, partake of Polynesian

-those within the hotels.
-Meal plans are available prior to the start
+islands other than those within the hotels.
+Meal plans are available

-of your trip and will generally represent cost savings.
-Meal prices
+prior to the start of your trip and will generally represent cost

-are comparable to those at better restaurants in other resort destinations.
+savings.
+Meal prices are comparable to those at better restaurants

-Most restaurants have a la carte menus so that you will not have to
+in other resort destinations.
+Most restaurants have a la carte menus

-order a complete meal if all you want is a salad.
-A package that includes
+so that you will not have to order a complete meal if all you want

-meals represents a value.
-However, if a package does not include meals,
+if a package does not include meals, my suggestion is to leave some

-my suggestion is to leave some days open so you can venture out from
+days open so you can venture out from your hotel and experience

-your hotel and experience other island restaurants.
-Pre-purchasing
+other island restaurants.
+Pre-purchasing meal plans not included

-meal plans not included in a package represents more of a convenience
+in a package represents more of a convenience than a savings.

 SCUBA